Logiqx/gps-details/docs/devices/garmin/power/README.md

 ### GPS Software

 The GPS software version can sometimes give some insight into whether devices are using GNSS chipsets from the same manufacturer.
-The fenix 9 and fenix 9 Pro were released with GPS software 11.02 which caused some speculation about there possibly being a new GNSS chipset.
+The fenix 9 series was released with GPS software 11.02 which caused some speculation about there possibly being a new GNSS chipset.
 However, [recent beta software](https://forums.garmin.com/beta-program/fenix-8-series/f/announcements/439016/beta-version-23-11--check-for-updates-only) for the fenix 8 (and similar models) was already using GPS software 11.02.

 Right now there is no reason to suspect a significant change in the GNSS chipset, although not impossible.
 The new satellite settings are essentially a software implementation and extension of the existing SatIQ.
 I suspect that Garmin will not apply these same modes to existing models, even if it is technically possible.
 Many users would find it confusing and it would likely cause complaints.